In 1976 through

 Two poets are usually featured, reading their original poetry.

-Kathi Morrison-Taylor, Rosemary Winslow and Deborah Ager are the co-directors for
+Deborah Ager, Martin Dickinson, Kathi Morrison-Taylor, Venus Thrash, and Rosemary Winslow are the co-directors for

 you will read your work at the cabin and receive a small